yhrgintoki/robotfeeding-website/content/tutorials/intro-to-ros.md

         rate.sleep()
 {{< / highlight >}}

 `send_command` is very similar to `send_init_pose`, with a few differences.
 First, we define a one second duration (Line 39).
-ROS durations are a convient way to make durations that can be compared and combined using math operators.
+ROS durations are a convient way to make durations that can be compared and combined using math operators (L45).
+Subtrating the current time and the `start` time yields a comparable duration.
+Once a second as elapsed, the loop will terminate.

 The next new feature introduced is a rate (Line 40).
 This limits how often loops run, conserving cycles when they are not needed.
 The rate we defined runs a frequency of 10 Hertz; our loop can run at max 10 times a second.
 This is plenty fast for our application.
 This is neccessary as if we only send one command per second the car will "lurch" and then wait a second for the next command.